borg286/sevtech/README.md

 * Try to keep to one type of animal for meat and pelts as your initial inventory is scarce when gathering all this stuff.

 ### Where to set up base

+* Waterfall will have fish generate in it, they will flop out the edge of the water and expire on the ground, easy access to protein.

 * Water: River and ocean biomes have infinite water.
 Pulling water from lakes results in annoying but workable whirlpools.
 Placeable water is pushed out to age 2, so any farm will need to be placed around existing water, or aqueducts.
 You'll also want your sugarcane planted and nearby so it always grows.
 Plan your base accordingly